 Finally, because the first letter following a colon may sometimes be capitalised, students have a tendency to overextend this capitalisation rule to semicolons.
 However, the first letter following a semicolon should never be capitalised, not unless that word is the first-person pronoun ‘I’ or a proper noun such as ‘James’, ‘the Sun’ or ‘New York’.

-Well done on completing this short course about colons and semicolons.
+Well done on completing this short reader about colons and semicolons.
 You may now wish to access and complete our supportive materials to check your understanding, or you may wish to begin studying another topic – perhaps also about sentence punctuation.
 Either way, best of luck with your academic studies.